TheRandomLabs/RandomConfigs-CSGO/README.md

 * Disables the introduction video on startup.

 `-no-browser`
 * Stops ads from loading on community servers.
-You can still use the in-game browser in the Steam overlay.
+You can still use the Steam overlay web browser.

 `-tickrate 128`
 * Sets the tickrate to 128 on local servers.

 `-freq <refresh rate>`
 * If CS:GO does not automatically set your preferred refresh rate, you can change it using this option.
+CS:GO *should* do this automatically, but sometimes it doesn't.